iamqamarali/Eeno/readme.md

 ### Enno
-Enno is a Php frame work used for creating web apps.
+Enno is a Php framework to create web apps, it's created by me for fun.